 The construction of the long-anticipated new police building for the North Cowichan/Duncan RCMP detachment may soon finally begin.

-As well as being in deteriorating condition, the current detachment building is unable to hold the number of officers, prisoners and support staff to meet the needs of a growing community.
+The current detachment site on Canada Avenue is in a deteriorating condition, and is unable to hold the number of officers, prisoners and support staff to meet the needs of a growing community.

-After four years of searching the community for a suitable location for the new detachment, the municipality chose the five-acre location on Ford Road in 2014.
+After four years of searching the community for a suitable location for the new detachment, the municipality chose a five-acre location on Ford Road in 2014.

 The cost of the new building, which is loosely estimated to be about $23 million before the final design is completed, will be split between North Cowichan and the province.

 Under the policing agreement with the province, Victoria pays for all the policing costs for communities under 5,000 people, and communities with more than 5,000 people pay for 90 per cent of their costs.
 This means the Duncan portion of the bill will go to the province.
 North Cowichan will be responsible to cover close to half the costs of the detachment.

 “We’ll be looking to borrow money for the construction part of this project,” Lefebure said.